-That included a lack of investment in professional development for staff, and a lack of investment in curriculum resources, a spokesperson added.
+That included a lack of investment in professional development for staff, and a lack of investment in curriculum resources. a spokesperson added.

-government to cease doing so in April 2015.
-Schools Week has previously revealed how eeth' on serious m sanctions against the senior trust members Investigative, informative and intelligent award winning journalism for the schools and education sector.
+Investigative, informative and intelligent award winning journalism for the schools and education sector.

 KEEP IT COOL THIS SUMMER WITH A SUBSCRIPTION TO SCHOOLS WEEK